The History of 7 Tennyson Road, Bath, Somerset

 Edward LOCK & Esther BROWN (& Lilian Elizabeth LOCK)

 Esther BROWN was born on 23rd Jul 1871 in Isleham, Cambridgeshire and was the last of seven children born to William BROWN, a general labourer, and Mary HARVEY.
-She married Edward LOCK on 20th Feb 1905 in London and they had two children:
+She married Edward LOCK on 20th February 1905 in London, and they had two children:

 1. Edward Wreford Lock (b.
 10th Dec 1908 in North Kensington, Middlesex)